Advertisement

 • Listening to music

-• Doing simple cleaning tasks (like organizing)
+• Doing simple household tasks (like cleaning or organizing)

 • Watching TV or videos